 Damietta Power Plant

 The gas fired power plant was opened in the west of Damietta and got commissioned in 2015.
 It consists of four outdoor gas turbines with a total capacity of 500 MW.
-After converting it to a combined cycle station, with the aim of increasing the capacity of the station, whose production reached 750 megawatts, saving gas consumption by 35%, as well as providing the water resources needed for cooling, given the work the station has a water-cooling system.
+After converting it to a combined cycle station, the capacity of the station has increased to 750 megawatts while saving gas consumption by 35%.
+The power plant has a water-cooling system.